 Academic integrity is important, and I will not tolerate violations.
-Academic integrity is important, and I will not tolerate violations.
 Egregious violation of these rules (i.e., cheating on a quiz or exam, plagiarism that is beyond overlooking a citation for a line or two of code, etc.) will result in a final grade of 'F' for the class.